busbud/coding-challenge-frontend-b/README.md

 ## Command list:

-`npm run start` starts in dev mode, browse in localhost:4200
+`npm run serve` starts in dev mode, browse in localhost:4200

 `npm run test` runs all the unit tests

 `npm run build` builds the app, outputs to /dist/busbud

+`npm run start` runs the server, required for Heroku

 ## Interface and usage
 First of all, if the interface is not intuitive by itself then my aim has failed, PERIOD.